pl3onasm/N-queens/README.md

 python3 nqueens.py 250
 ```

 The above command will write a solution for the 250-queens problem to a .out file in the output folder (which will be created if it does not exist) located in the current working directory.
 For sizes n < 200, a graphical representation of the chessboard is included.
-For larger problem sizes, the output only consists of a list of all the queen positions.
+For larger problem sizes, the output only consists of a list containing all the queen positions.
 The same program also allows for specifying one fixed board location, indicated by its coordinates.
 For example:

 ```